Richelieu and Missouri battle it out in a scale model simulation,

 The society encourages their members to write articles about wargaming, and maritme history.
 NWS also encourages member participation by holding multiplayer naval wargames.
 As well as these games, the Regional groups of the society sometimes represent NWS at gaming conventions, an example of this is the Lissa game run by the North Hull Wargames group.

-NAVAL WARGAMES JUNE 2014 WEEKEND EVENT
+WARGAMES JUNE 2014 WEEKEND EVENT

-The Naval Wargames Society and the Explosion Museum of Naval Firepower held the third weekend of naval wargaming at the museum in Gosport over the weekend of June 21st and 22nd 2014.
-The emphasis of the event was on games and getting together, following a superb selection the previous year.
+held the third weekend of naval wargaming at the museum in Gosport over the weekend of June 21st and 22nd 2014.
+The emphasis of the event

-There was plenty of space and space was available for upwards of ten tables.
-Space was available in the museum grounds for camping over the weekend.
-Admission to the museum for the weekend was free for those running games.
+was available in the museum grounds for camping over the weekend.
+Admission to the museum for the weekend

 The aim of the event was to provide a forum where naval (and other) gamers can come together to run and/or play in each others' games.

-Japanese Navy IJN Akagi aircraft carrier
+of the Japanese Navy's IJN Akagi aircraft carrier from WW2, on display at a

-EXPLOSION MUSEUM OF NAVAL FIREPOWER
+MUSEUM OF NAVAL FIREPOWER

 Heritage Way